Roots and Radishes

 In my sustainability journey, I talk about how our small efforts add up to make a huge difference.
 Here are a few simple actions you can take with this recipe!

 • Regrow green onions.
-Did you know you can regrow your green onions in a small glass of water?
-Mind-blowing, right?!
-All you need to do is chop off the white bulbs and place them in a little glass of water.
+Chop off the white bulbs and place them in a little glass of water.
 Shot glasses work really well for this because multiple onion bulbs can stay standing up together in there.
 Change out the water every few days, and set next to a window with sunlight.
-Before you know it, you'll have some new green onions!
+Watch them grow!

 • Storing cilantro.
 To store cilantro so that it doesn't go bad, remove it from any packaging, if applicable.
 Fill a jar or glass about halfway with water, and place cilantro stem side down into the glass, like a bouquet.
 Pop it in your fridge and clip off the leaves as you need them!